How to sell your products online

 Back-end infrastructure and support

 The cost of selling through an online marketplace varies by your product type and price, as well as how many you sell.
-Most marketplaces charge a fee per item, from 3% of the retail price to 25%.4
+Most marketplaces charge a fee per item, from 3% of the retail price to 15% or more.3

 Whether you sell through your own store or an existing marketplace, budget for shipping.
 Handle it yourself, or pay a third-party — like Shipwire or Fulfillment by Amazon — to store your merchandise in their warehouses.
 Orders are packed and shipped on your behalf for a fee per order.